-In March 2000, the appellant was a private in the Fiji Military Forces and was part of the contingent serving in Southern Lebanon with the UNIFIL force.
+- Reddy P, Barker and Ward JJA.
+In March 2000, the Appellant was a private in the Fiji Military Forces and was part of the contingent serving in Southern Lebanon with the UNIFIL force.
 On 15 March 2000, he was the appointed guard commander and, during the morning, changed the guards at location 1-23 (Sarafui).
-Whilst mounting the guard, one of the guard members, Sapper Waqavonovono, questioned the appellant and an argument commenced between the two men.
+While mounting the guard, one of the guard members, - 50 Sapper Waqavonovono, questioned the Appellant and an argument commenced between the two men.

 The result was that Waqavonovono picked up his weapon and helmet and walked towards the guard post, apparently discharging himself from guard duty.
-The appellant followed and further oral exchanges occurred but, when Waqavonvono turned to face the appellant, the latter fired a shot from the hip.
-It struck the other man who immediately dropped his weapon and helmet, turned to the wall with his hands behind his head and shouted, "Take cover".
-At this, the appellant raised his rifle, took two steps nearer to the sapper and fired two aimed shots which killed him.

-The appellant then shouted in Fijian "Who else, that's one, who else?" and fired shots at Privates Baravilala, Nasalu and Naiyalatabua and Corporal Sigaveivola.
+The Appellant followed and further oral exchanges occurred but, when Waqavonvono turned to face the Appellant, the latter fired a shot from the hip.

+- 5 It struck the other man who immediately dropped his weapon and helmet, turned to the wall with his hands behind his head and shouted, "Take cover".
+At this, the Appellant raised his rifle, took two steps nearer to the sapper and fired two aimed shots which killed him. - The Appellant then shouted in Fijian "Who else, that's one, who else?" and 10 fired shots at Privates Baravilala, Nasalu and Naiyalatabua and Corporal Sigaveivola.

-He was subsequently charged with committing five civil offences contrary to section 70 of the Army Act, 1955, of which one was the murder of Waqavonovono and the others, attempted murder of the other four men.
+He was subsequently charged with committing five civil offences contrary to s 70 of the Army Act, 1955, of which one was the murder of Wagavonovono and the others, Attempted Murder of the other four men.

-He was tried by general court - martial at the Officers' Training School at Vatuwaqa commencing on 6 July 2000 but adjourned on that day until 18 September 2000.
+15 He was tried by general court-martial at the Officers' Training School at Vatuwaqa commencing on 6 July 2000 but adjourned on that day until 18 September 2000.
 The judge advocate was a High Court judge.

 The court-martial sat for 7 days before adjourning to Lebanon where it sat for five more days in November 2000.
-The court returned to Fiji but did not resume until March 2001 in which month it sat for fifteen more days.
+The court returned to Fiji but did not resume 20 until March 2001 in which month it sat for 15 more days.

-The members of the court found the appellant guilty of the murder of Private Waqavonovono and of the attempted murder of Corporal Siqaveivola but not guilty of the other three charges of attempted murder.
-He was sentenced to life imprisonment for the murder and 10 years concurrent for the attempted murder.
+The members of the court found the Appellant guilty of the murder of Private Waqavonovono and of the Attempted Murder of Corporal Siqaveivola but not guilty of the other three charges of Attempted Murder.
+He was sentenced to life imprisonment for the Murder and 10 years concurrent for the Attempted Murder.

-He now appeals against both conviction and sentence.

-The amended petition of appeal lists thirteen grounds:
+25 He now appeals against both conviction and sentence.
+The amended petition of appeal lists 13 grounds: